-In order to Restart your Workstation, click Restart.
-Restarting from Suspension will restart your Workstation compute instance and you will begin to be charged for compute again.
+In order to resume your Workstation, click Resume.
+Resuming from Suspension will resume your Workstation compute instance and you will begin to be charged for compute again.

-Once you click Restart, your Workstation will show a Restarting bar.
+Once you click Resume, your Workstation will show a Resuming bar.

-The time to start up the Workstation will vary but is expected to restart in under 3 minutes.
+The time to start up the Workstation will vary but is expected to resume in under 3 minutes.

-Note: This applies to only restart after a suspended state, and not to the first-time startup (installs software, OS, starts cluster).
+Note: This applies to only resuming after a suspended state, and not to the first-time startup (installs software, OS, starts cluster).

 When you reconnect to the Workstation all software, configuration settings, and files will be saved to the Workstation so that you can pick up where you left off